LavaMoat/LavaMoat/packages/laverna/README.md

 If you're familiar with [lerna](https://lerna.js.org), **Laverna** does this: `lerna publish from-package`.

-If you're unfamiliar with it: **Laverna** publishes all workspaces that haven't yet been published.
+If you're unfamiliar with it: **Laverna** publishes all workspacess wherein the _current_ version hasn't yet been published.

 ## Features

 **Laverna** is a thin wrapper around `npm publish` which:

-- Invokes `npm publish` for all workspaces _that haven't yet been published_
+- Invokes `npm publish` on _all_ workspaces _where the current version has not yet been published_
-- Handles new packages (via a flag)
+- Publishes new packages via flag
 - Ignores private packages
-- Requires a confirmation (by default)
+- Requires confirmation (by default)
+- Prints all output from `npm publish`, including the output of `npm pack`, to enable review prior to confirmation
 - Provides a "dry-run" mode

-- Prints all output from `npm publish`, including the output of `npm pack`, to enable review
+**Laverna**'s scope is intentionally limited to the above use-case.

 ## Non-Features